Welfare reform: United States

-In the United States, the Great Depression led to President Franklin D. Roosevelt's introduction of the Aid to Families with Dependent Children program and the Social Security Program through the Social Security Act, which created a public welfare system to provide assistance to various dependent persons in need.
-In 1964, President Lyndon B. Johnson introduced pieces of legislation collectively known as the war on poverty in response to a persistently high poverty rate of approximately 20%.
+In the United States, the Great Depression led to President Franklin D. Roosevelt's introduction of the Aid to Families with Dependent Children (AFDC) program and the Social Security Program through the Social Security Act, which created a public welfare system to provide assistance to various dependent persons in need.
+In 1964, President Lyndon B. Johnson introduced pieces of legislation collectively known as the War on Poverty in response to a persistently high poverty rate of approximately 20%.
 This initiative funded welfare programs such as Social Security, Food Stamps, Job Corps, and Head Start.
 The war on poverty included new federal programs such as Medicare and Medicaid, which provided seniors, low-income individuals, and other disadvantaged groups with health insurance.
 Furthermore, the U.S. Government began providing direct assistance to school districts, passed sweeping environmental protections, instituted urban renewal projects, furthered civil rights protections, and expanded funding for the arts and humanities.

 President Richard Nixon's administration proposed the 1969 Family Assistance Plan, which instituted a work requirement for all welfare recipients except mothers with children under three years of age.
 This requirement was removed in 1972 amidst criticism from liberals that the plan provided too little support and having excessively stringent work requirements.
 Ultimately, the Nixon Administration presided over the continued expansion of welfare programs, however the Family Assistance Plan facilitated greater debate over the state of the welfare system and began the rhetoric for anti-welfare sentiment.
 In 1981, President Ronald Reagan cut spending for the Aid to Families with Dependent Children (AFDC) program, and allowed states to require welfare recipients to participate in workfare programs.
 Charles Murray's book Losing Ground (1984) argued that the welfare state actually harms the poor, especially single-parent families, by making them increasingly dependent on the government, and discouraging them from working.
 Murray proposed that current welfare programs be replaced by short-term local programs.